An explanation of Mondrian's oeuvre by Michael Sciam

 The interaction between virtually infinite lines and the space contained within the perimeter of the canvas generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.

 The space of these compositions is markedly asymmetrical but everything is kept in perfect equilibrium.
-It does the mind good to think that asymmetry and diversity can be resolved in a harmonious space.
+It does the mind good to think that an asymmetrical set of different elements can be resolved in a harmonious space.
 If only this could be achieved more often in social life.

 Composition 1 with Yellow and Light Gray